Breast Reconstruction in Denver, CO

 The reconstructed breast will be numb following surgery, but it is possible that some sensation will return as time passes.
 Scars will fade, but not disappear.
 Implants should be replaced every 10 years or so, especially the silicone gel implants according to the FDA.

-Patients who receive chemotherapy after mastectomy, begin their chemotherapy about one month after surgery, which corresponds to when the tissue expansion begin.
-Chemotherapy slows down the expansion process somewhat, but does not significantly impact results.
+Patients who receive chemotherapy after mastectomy, begin their chemotherapy about one month after surgery, which corresponds to when the tissue expansion begins.
+Chemotherapy slows down the expansion process somewhat but does not significantly impact results.
 Patients who need to receive radiation therapy, generally receive radiation after the chemotherapy which is also after the expansions are complete.
 Radiation therapy slows down the reconstructive process but more importantly, negatively impacts the aesthetic results of the reconstruction.
-Radiated skin, fat and muscle become more fibrotic (scarred) and never recover, making the radiated breast less ideal.
+Radiated skin, fat, and muscle become more fibrotic (scarred) and never recover, making the radiated breast less ideal.
 If results in the setting of radiation are unacceptable, fall back reconstruction includes converting to one of the flap techniques.